robenkleene/robenkleene.github.io/_posts/2019-04-14-apple-mail-doesnt-support-plain-text.md

 * * *

 [^invisiblecharacters]: The reason the formatting breaks is because rich text is implemented by inserting invisible characters into the document.
 If you delete the invisible character, the formatting disappears or changes.
 The problem is how do you know when you're going to delete an invisible character?
-These invisible characters  also cause a number of other annoying rich text issues such as text taking on a different formatting depending on where it's pasted into a document.
+These invisible characters also cause a number of annoying rich text issues such as text taking on a different formatting depending on where it's pasted into a document.

-[^cutandpaste]: Another problem with Mail's lack of plain text indication of message quoting is that it means a message can't be copied and pasted into a text editor, edited there, and then pasted back into Mail.
-If you try to do so, you'll lose any indication of the quoted portion of the email.
+[^cutandpaste]: Another problem with Mail's not using plain text to indicate message quoting is that it means a message can't be copied and pasted into a text editor, edited there, and then pasted back into Mail.
+If you try to do this you'll lose the indication of message quoting.